310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 I… I was doing my very best… He kept on saying awful things to me, so I thought I’d make him eat his words…

-But I just can't do it… I can't do those super-agile moves… I start tripping up and falling over myself… My whole body hurts now… It sucks…
+But I just can't do it… I can't do those super-agile moves… I start tripping up and falling over myself… My whole body hurts now… Everything sucks…

-And still he kept on talking to me like I was just messing around… I’m so angry, but I feel so pathetic as well…
+And still he kept on talking to me like I was just messing around… All I feel is rage and misery…
 {% endbubble %}

 {% bubble Subaru %}
-Huh—?
-S-sorry, Takamin!
-Did I put too much pressure on you?
+Huh—…?
+S-Sorry, Takamin!
+Was I putting too much pressure on you?
 {% endbubble %}

 {% bubble Midori %}